sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 logs or events for this purpose.
 -->

 The cluster admin can check if the CRDAdditionalPrinterColumnCEL feature gate is turned on.
-If yes, the admin can check if any CRD has additionalPrinterColumns which are defined with `expression` instead of `jsonPath`.
+If yes, the admin can further check if any CRD has any columns defined under `additionalPrinterColumns` section which are using the new `expression` field.

 ###### How can someone using this feature know that it is working for their instance?